benswift/benswift.github.io/_posts/2021-05-11-moving-to-the-school-of-cybernetics.md

 To **outside observers**, I want to be _super clear_ that I'm not leaving the School of Computing because it sucks, or because there's no opportunity to do cool stuff there---quite the opposite.
-I think the future of computing is bright at the ANU and I know there are be multiple folks all across the campus working hard to create that future in the present.
+I think the future of computing is bright at the ANU and I know there are multiple folks all across the campus working hard to create that future in the present.
 To that end, if you're an up-and-coming creative code researcher/practitioner/educator, then you should apply for a [tenure-track position in the School of